Let go of the myth that fat makes you fat

 Frank Lipman, MD, New York City’s health evangelist and go-to functional medicine doc, is battling a wellness and weight-loss myth that still haunts even some of his healthiest patients: The myth that fat makes you fat.

 “Good fats are not only good for you but essential for health.
-It is the huge amount of gluten, sugar, and chemicals in our food that makes us fat,” says Dr. Lipman.
+It’s the huge amount of gluten, sugar, and chemicals in our food that makes us fat,” says Dr. Lipman.
 In fact, he wants you to avoid all those “low-fat” foods.
 “They’re often high in sugar and chemicals,” he says.

 Just what makes good fats good for you?
-“Good fats are essential for proper nerve activity, fat-soluble vitamin absorption, immune-system function, and healthy cell membrane function for your heart, bones, and hormones,” says Dr. Lipman.
-(PS: They’re also great for your skin—especially if you’re prone to acne, dry skin or are having a what-happened-to-my-glow crisis.)
+“Good fats are essential for proper nerve activity, fat-soluble vitamin absorption, immune-system function, and healthy cell membrane function for your heart, bones, and hormones,” explains Dr. Lipman.
+(PS: They’re also great for your skin—especially if you’re prone to acne, dry skin, or are having a what-happened-to-my-glow crisis.)

 Need a cheat sheet to fats good and bad?
-Here’s are the four main types of fats and whether you should eat them or steer clear:
+Here are the four main types of fats and whether you should eat them or steer clear: